 Whether you’ve recently replaced your windows and are left with a stack of old ones, or you’ve picked up a few vintage gems at a yard sale, there are dozens of ways to repurpose old windows into something beautiful for your home.
 If you’re getting the DIY itch, there are plenty of ways to repurpose your old windows in just a few hours.
 Read on for just a few of the most popular repurposing projects that will make an old window pane new again.

 Family Message Board

 This project is perfect if your old window is missing a few panes of glass.
-To fill in the empty panes, use pieces of plywood cut to size, and simply apply a coat of chalk board or magnetic paint to the front.
+To fill in the empty panes, use pieces of plywood cut to size (tip: use router table to cut them if needed), and simply apply a coat of chalk board or magnetic paint to the front.
 You can also use cardboard cutouts covered with heavy fabric to create push-pin surfaces.
 For the intact panes, you can paint the back of glass white to create a dry-erase surface.
 Secure the message center directly onto the wall with nails, and you now have a hub to take phone messages, write reminders, pin pictures, or post the grocery list.

 Window to Another World

 Use an old window pane with colored, etched or stained glass to light up a dark room by turning it into a window to another world.
 Depending on the rest of your home décor, you can slide a poster or blown up photo behind the window pane to insert your own view.
 If you’d rather, you can print out individual pictures to place behind the panes, so the window acts as a frame.
 Some DIY-ers like to add a shadow box or lights to this type of frame to add interest to the piece.
 Perhaps you’ll add an image of your favorite vacation spot, or create a window to the past by inserting an old photo.